A Burden Shared is a Burden Halved: A Fairness-Adjusted Approach to Classification: Methodology

 \subsection{Theoretical R-value and optimality theory}

-We introduce the theoretical $R$-value and derive the optimal score function under a simplified setup, following the works of \cite{SunCai07} and \cite{Caietal19}.
-This optimality theory, which is based on a highly idealized setting, has been placed in Section \ref{theory:sec} of the Supplementary Material due to page constraints.
-The theory provides valuable insights for practitioners regarding how to train score functions to construct informative $R$-values.
-We highlight two essential messages.
+We briefly discuss the theoretical R-value and its optimality theory, which extends the work of \cite{SunCai07} and \cite{Caietal19} from multiple testing to selective binary classification.
+Details are deferred to Section \ref{theory:sec} of the Supplement due to space limitations.
+Despite being developed under an idealized setup, the theory offers practical insights for training score functions to construct more powerful R-values that aim to minimize the number of indecisions while controlling the FSR rates for all sensitive groups.
+We emphasize two key messages.

-Firstly, our analysis shows that the choice of optimal score function indicates that, during the training stage, we should emulate the full covariate classifier \eqref{prob-score1}.
-This classifier learns the score functions using \emph{all features}, including the sensitive attribute $A$, to best capture individual level information.
-Scores trained without the sensitive attribute [e.g., \eqref{prob-score2}] are usually suboptimal.
-The fairness adjustments for decisions should not be made during the training stage but in the calibration stage, where the fully informative scores can be converted to $R$-values to adjust the disparity in error rates across groups.
-This strategy shares the same spirit with the \emph{learn then test} framework recently advocated by \cite{Angetal22}.
+First, the choice of an optimal score function indicates that, during the training stage, we should utilize all features, including the sensitive attribute A, to best capture individual-level information.
+Scores trained without the sensitive attribute are suboptimal.
+Fairness adjustments should not be made during the training stage but rather in the calibration stage, where the fully informative scores can be converted into R-values to adjust the disparity in error rates across groups.
+This strategy shares the same spirit as the selection-by-prediction or learn-then-test framework advocated by \cite{JinCan23} and \cite{Angetal22}.

-Secondly, we find that the optimal selection rule equalizes the group-wise error rates.
-The intuition is that in order to maximize the EPI, the pre-specified mFSRs must be \emph{exhausted in all separate groups}; hence the group-wise mFSRs are all equal to the nominal level (thereby automatically equalized).
-This implies that handling the fairness issue through a constrained optimization problem \eqref{FSR-a} leads to the asymptotic equality of our FASI algorithm.
-Our numerical studies corroborate this claim, though a full analysis is complicated due to the dependence between the scores.
-We leave this for future research.
+Second, the optimal selection rule equalizes group-wise error rates.
+To minimize the EPI, the pre-specified marginal FSR (mFSR, defined in the Appendix, Equation \ref{mfsr-ratio}) must be exhausted in every group, making the mFSRs equal to the nominal level.
+In other words, the constrained optimization formulation \eqref{FSR-a} leads to asymptotic equality of error rates.
+Our numerical studies support this claim, although a complete analysis is hindered by the dependence among scores, which we leave for future research.